Templespa owner and co-founder, Liz Warom, reveals how she and her husband started their business, and how faith is at the centre of all they do

 What were you both doing before you started the business?

-We started working together at The Body Shop in the 1980s, we created and ran Virgin Vie, a retailer and distribution of cosmetics, in the 1990s and we conceived TempleSpa in the noughties, so we have lots of experience in this space.
+We started working together at The Body Shop in the 1980s, we created and ran Virgin Vie with Richard Branson, in the 1990s and we conceived Templespa in the noughties, so we have lots of experience in this space.

 Why did you start this business?